top 0

 Neon art

 Neon signs are a big part of the Hong Kong night scene—and now you can decorate your home with fluorescent light art.
-Aura Art holds face-to-face workshops ($445) suitable even for beginners, as well as a home DIY kit option with video instructions ($579).
-With professional guidance by experienced tutors, you can create an oil painting and embed it with neon tubes, creating an individualistic piece for your room or a loved one.
+Myosotis Flower holds workshops suitable even for beginners.
+With professional guidance by experienced tutors, you can create a standalone neon design, and mount it on a canvas or a piece of wood, creating an individualistic piece for your room or a loved one.
 The studio provides an accommodating and friendly environment that is perfect for creating a thoughtful gift for or spending some quality time with your significant other, family, and friends.

 Seal carving

-If you are more into traditional crafts, Aura Art also offers workshops on seal carving ($465).
-Once a symbol of power and authority in Chinese history, the art of carved stamps is rarely found nowadays.
-But now, you can make a mark by creating a signature stamp with a Chinese character that represents yourself.
+If you are more into traditional crafts, Aura Art offers workshops on seal carving.
+Once a symbol of power and authority in Chinese history, the art of carved stamps is rarely found nowadays, but now, you can make a mark by creating a signature stamp with a Chinese character that represents you.

 Aura Art, 2E, Percival House, 83 Percival Street, Causeway Bay | (+852) 2886 2359